performant-software/Neatline/README.md

   * Start and End Dates

     * **Start Date**: The start date of the object, event, or concept represented by the record.
 This is the only field that is required in order for the record to be displayed on the timeline.
-Dates must be entered in standard ISO8601 format.
+Dates must be entered in standard [ISO 8601][iso8601] format.

-    * **Start Time**: The time of day of the start date.

     * **End Date**: Same as start date.
 If an end date is entered, the record will be represented as a span (as opposed to a single point).

-    * **End Time**: Same as start time.

-  * Timeline Styles
+    * **Start Visible Date**: If set, the representations of the record on the map and record description panel will only be displayed when the timeline is scrolled to a center position _after_ this date.

+    * **End Visible Date**: If set, the representations of the record on the map and record description panel will only be displayed when the timeline is scrolled to a center position _before_ this date.

-    * **Date Ambiguity**: Especially in a humanistic context, the concept of time is often slippery and imprecise.
-Although Neatline does not aspire to do full justice to the nuance of the subject, the Date Ambiguity widget lets you drag out a gradient of uncertainty or fuzziness across a time interval.
-Drag the two controls handles inward to create an "ascent" and "descent" of intensity or certainty over the span; create a continuous increase or decrease by dragging both handles all the way to one side or the other.
-This is a simple control that just scratches the surface of temporal modeling, but it does allow you to avoid inadvertently making the incorrect impression that a period of time is fixed or definite when it in fact is not.
+    * **Date Ambiguity**: The date ambiguity widget lets you drag out a gradient of uncertainty or fuzziness across a time interval.
+Drag the two controls handles inward to fuzziness around the edges, or create a continuous increase or decrease by dragging both handles all the way to one side or the other.

   * Map Styles